Shopify POS Review 2023: Best for Omnichannel Retail

 Shopify POS Pro

-If you don’t want to use Shopify as your ecommerce platform, you can sign up for the Shopify Lite plan for $9 per month.
-This lets you add a Shopify “Buy Button” to third-party sites and comes with Shopify POS for sales and inventory management.
+If you don’t want to use Shopify as your ecommerce platform, you can sign up for the Shopify Starter plan for $5 per month.
+This lets you create a very simple ecommerce site but does not include Shopify POS for sales and inventory management.

-Shopify Payments is Shopify’s card payment solution that comes with each ecommerce plan.
-Transaction processing fees vary depending on the type of transaction and Shopify ecommerce plan you have.
-You can also opt to use third-party payment processors for additional fees.
+Shopify Payments is Shopify’s in-house payment processing solution that comes pre-integrated with every Shopify ecommerce store and POS system—meaning, you can start accepting payments immediately upon signing up.
+Shopify Payments transaction fees vary depending on the type of transaction and the Shopify ecommerce plan you have.

 In-person Transaction Fees: